-What are the extra benefits Medicare Advantage plans may provide?
+What extra benefits may be included?

 - Comprehensive dental services

-- Additional coverage for smoking cessation or nutrition counseling
+- Smoking cessation or nutrition counseling

 - Bathroom safety devices

-Many Medicare Advantage plans provide a 24-hour nurse hotline free of charge to assist you when you have questions about health symptoms you are experiencing.
-Some Medicare Advantage plans may offer telemedicine services that allow you to consult a doctor by phone or video.
+Some Medicare Advantage plans provide a nurse hotline that is available 24 hours a day, seven days a week.
+You can call this free service to ask questions about your health.
+Plans may also offer telemedicine services that allow you to consult a doctor by phone or video.

-- Over-the-counter (OTC) products
+Over-the-counter (OTC) products